denisenkom/go-mssqldb/README.md

 `msdsn.ProtocolParsers` can be reordered to prioritize other protocols ahead of `tcp`

+The `admin` protocol will not be used for dialing unless the connection string explicitly specifies it.
+Note SQL Server allows only 1 admin (or DAC) connection to be active at a time.

 ### Kerberos Active Directory authentication outside Windows

 To connect with kerberos authentication from a Linux server you can use the optional krb5 package.